When you think of common fertility treatments, in vitro fertilization (IVF) probably appears near the top of your list. There’s a reason for that.

 If this part sounds painful, don’t worry—you’ll probably be given medication beforehand so that you won’t feel any discomfort.
 You may experience some cramping afterward, but this usually disappears within a day, the NIH explains.

-While your eggs are being removed, your partner is going to need to provide a sperm sample.
+While your eggs are being removed, your partner will provide a sperm sample.
+You also may choose to use donor sperm.
 The sperm are then put through a high-speed wash and spin cycle in order to find the healthiest ones.

 Unite sperm and eggs

-Now comes the part of IVF that everyone’s the most familiar with—combining your partner’s best sperm with your best eggs.
+Now comes the part of IVF that everyone’s the most familiar with—combining the best sperm with your best eggs.
 This stage is called insemination.

 It usually takes a few hours for a sperm to fertilize an egg.
 Your doctor may also inject the sperm directly into the egg instead, a process known as intracytoplasmic sperm injection (ICSI).